Should Animal Abuse Include touching?

 A cat.
 Should touching it be considered animal abuse?

-touche me, I am harmless!
+Touch me, I am harmless!

-Second, as you already know, free will is sacred and our bodies are extensions of our free will.
+Second, as you already know, free will is sacred, and our bodies are extensions of our free will.
 We cannot act out our free will unless we use our bodies to do so, and therefore we have supreme command of what to do with and what happens to them – including whether we want to be touched by others or not.

 Now, imagine that you are an attractive woman.
 You walk down the street and a specimen unbeknownst to you gives you a tap on the shoulder; when you turn around to face him/her/it to scream harassment and court of law, he/she/it strokes your reddened cheek, tells you how cute you are, and walks away as if nothing happened.